 College applicants don't receive psychological screening, but experts say that there are no reliable tests that predict criminal behavior, anyway.
-It's a mistake to assume that a college student is somehow less likely to rape.
-Social status has very little to do with sex crimes.
+Still, it's a mistake to assume that a schoolmate is somehow less likely to rape.
+Social status has little to do with being trustworthy.

 From the rape-prone man's perspective, sex is a game, and women who say "no" don't really mean it.
-The man probably had dates in which a woman initially said "no" then changed her mind.
-Thus, she’s just saying “no” so she won’t appear “easy.”
+The man might have had dates in which a woman initially said "no" then changed her mind.
+Thus, a morally-deficient man thinks she’s just saying “no” so she won’t appear “easy.”